How to Get Over Jealousy in a Relationship: 15 Ways

 11. Practice gratitude

-How to overcome jealousy and insecurity in a marriage is by refocusing on the positives.
+Refocusing on the positives is one way to overcome jealousy and insecurity in a marriage.
 Our minds have a negativity bias, and jealousy can suck us down into a hole of despair.

 It takes effort, but you can balance the negativity by forcing yourself to list things you’re grateful for in the relationship.